-Roadway Box Fabrication Status: As shown in the diagram to the right, roadway boxes 1 through 6 east and west have been completed and shipped to the Bay Area.
-Boxes 7 and 8 east and west will be shipped on July 26th and roadway box 9 is in trial assembly or painting.
-The remaining boxes are still being pieced together into larger segments.
-Fabrication of sub-assemblies for box 13 has started.
+Roadway Box Fabrication Status: As shown in the diagram to the right, roadway boxes 1 through 8 east and west have been completed and shipped to the Bay Area.
+Roadway box 9 east and west shipped on September 18, 2010 and is expected to arrive at Pier 7 in Oakland in on October 9, 2010.
+The remaining roadway boxes are still being pieced together into larger segments.
+Fabrication of sub-assemblies for roadway box 13 and 14 started in late March 2010 and is forecast to be completed in July 2011.

 Tower Fabrication Status: Each of the four legs of the towers is composed of five separate lifts.
 The lifts get progressively shorter and lighter as they progress up the tower.
-Currently, the first four lifts of tower boxes are in various stages of fabrications with lifts 1 and 2 furthest along.
-Tower boxes 1 and 2 have been trial-fit together to ensure alignment.
-The first tower boxes shipped on June 18, 2010 and will arrive in San Francisco on July 9, 2010.
+The first four shafts of the first lift of the tower were lifted into place and are being bolted and welded together.
+Tower lift 2 shafts were shipped to the job site on September 18, 2010 and is expected to arrive at Pier 7 in Oakland on October 9, 2010.
+Tower lifts 3 and 4 shafts are in vertical assembly to ensure alignment at the ZPMC assembly yard, and are forecast for shipment in November 2010.